thatcorley/Re-OS/README.md

 - Draggable, closable windows via a custom window manager
 - Swappable desktop wallpapers
 - Modular app system - each app uses an app registry which can use different functions and js files
+- Saved data such as last used wallpaper and achievements

 ## Tech stack